Mihama American Village アメリカンビレッジ

 Some 20th century American ambiance

 The village has the nostalgic flavor of the post-World War II America that many look back on with affection.
 The shops here offer a wide range of American and local products at affordable prices, and there's also a good selection of restaurants.
-There's plenty more to see and do, though.

 The chief attraction is the giant Ferris wheel, which towers over the village.
 In its shadow is the Dragon Palace, a huge amusement arcade that stays open until midnight.